hsarfraz/llm-Inference/README.md

 Large language models (LLMs) are a powerful tool with the potential to revolutionize a wide range of industries.
 However, deploying and managing LLMs can be a complex and challenging task.
 This repo provides ready to use implemention details, ready built containers to perform LLMs in an on-premise environment.

-# Inference using Huggingface TGI
 Three tier architecture for llm inference is used to perform on premise deployment.
 This architecture allows greater flexibility and agility.
 It is assumed that on premise hosting infrastructure is behind firewalls with no outbound connectivity to internet as part of security policies.

 ## Three Tier Architecture consists of following:
-1. Backend llm inference server (Huggingface TGI server)
+1. Backend llm inference server
 2. Web application server
 3. Front-end using web browser

+# Inference using Hugging Face TGI
+This section provides details on deployment of three tier llm inference architecture using Hugging Face TGI on local Linux environment.

+Comprehensive list of models that are supported by [TGI](https://huggingface.co/docs/text-generation-inference/supported_models) is provided by Hugging Face.

 ## Deliverables
 - Web Interface to allow interaction with llm